elvissteinjr/DesktopPlus/docs/user_guide.md

   Swaps which eye gets each split up part of the overlay image.

 - **Gaze Fade** (Other Overlays)
-Gaze Fade gradually fades the overlay to 0% opacity when not looking at it.
+Gaze Fade gradually fades the overlay to the target opacity when not looking at it.
 When the overlay is at 0% opacity it is considered inactive and will not react to laser pointer input.
   - **Gaze Fade Active**:
   Activates Gaze Fade for the overlay.
   - **Gaze Distance**:
   Distance of the gaze point from the HMD.
 Put the slider to the leftmost value to set it to "Infinite".
   - **Fade Rate**:
   Rate at which the fading occurs.
 As Gaze Fade only takes the center point of the overlay in account, adjusting this value depending on the overlay size is recommended.
+  - **Target Opacity**:
+  Opacity to fade towards.
+If this is set higher than the overlay's opacity, it inverts the Gaze Fade behavior (fading in when looking away).
   - **[Set from Gaze]**:
   Configure Gaze Distance and Fade Rate values automatically from the current gaze and overlay settings.
 After clicking, a pop-up will appear asking to look at the overlay for 3 seconds.